Bankruptcy Paralegal Career & Training

 How much do Bankruptcy Paralegals Make?

-ankruptcy paralegal salary information reflects a wide range in compensation, ranging from around $30,000 to over $70,000.
-According to NALA’s 2010 National Utilization and Compensation Survey Report, (of which 16% of the respondents were bankruptcy paralegals,) the average salary of bankruptcy paralegals is $51,209.
+Bankruptcy paralegal salary information reflects a wide range in compensation, ranging from around $30,000 to over $70,000.
+The national average salary for a Bankruptcy Paralegal is $52,351 in United States (Glassdoor, 2017 Wage Data).
 Salaries can vary widely depending on years of experience, type of employer, and geographic area.

 Bankruptcy Paralegal Skills